Derived Hecke algebra and cohomology of arithmetic groups: Iwahori-Hecke algebra

-It is sufficient to verify \eqref{targetmap} is an isomorphism after reducing modulo each such $\mathfrak{m}'$.
-By the discussion after \eqref{hj}, it is enough to verify this for those $\mathfrak{m}'$ such that $\chi$ is strongly regular, in the sense that $w \chi \neq \chi$ for all $w \in W$.

-As above, $\chi$ arises from a $k^{\times}$-valued character of the torus $A_v$.
-We form the corresponding induced representation $V_{\chi}$.
+Now a homomorphism from $X_* \rightarrow k^{\times}$ is the same as an unramified $k$-valued character $\chi$ of the maximal torus $A_v$; so we may identify $\chi$ to a character of $A_v$.
+We form the corresponding induced representation $V= V_{\chi}$.
 Its elements consist of locally constant $k$-valued functions on $G_{v}$ that transform according to $\chi$ on a Borel subgroup containing $A_v$.
-Now $V^I$ is a $k$-vector space of rank $w$, and $V^K$ is a $k$-vector space of rank $1$, and $Z$ acts on these spaces via the character $\chi$ (as follows, e.g. from \eqref{explicit} below).
+Now $V^{I_v}$ is a $k$-vector space of rank $w$, and $V^{K_v}$ is a $k$-vector space of rank $1$, and $Z$ acts on these spaces via the character $\chi$ (as follows, e.g. from \eqref{explicit00} below).

 We now show that the natural maps